lvce-editor/vscode-icons/README.md

 # VSCode Icons

-Nice icons for lots of file types and languages.
+Icons for lots of file types and languages.

 ## Contributing